Oat Prices – Historical Graph

 Why are oat prices fluctuating?

-Summer droughts in the US since 2020 decreased oat production by 40% according to Chad Hart, a professor of economics and crop markets specialist at Iowa State University.
+For instance, summer droughts in the U.S. decreased oat production by 40% according to Chad Hart, a professor of economics and crop markets specialist at Iowa State University.

-Intense drought and freezing frost also knock Brazil’s grain business by 8% according to its government’s federal data.
+Additionally, the intense heat and freezing frost also knocked Brazil’s grain business by 8% according to its government’s federal data.
+Overall, these significant changes in weather temperature take hold on oats supply and prices.

 2. Demand